computersarecool/night_walker/README.md

 Inspired by the 80s.
 Designed in 3D.

 **This is the code for the original NightWalker MEAN Web App.
-The NightWalker website no longer uses this code**.
+The NightWalker website no longer uses this code.
+Additionally this repo is archived and for observation purposed only.**

 The rest of this README is just notes about how to use the code.